Table of Contents

 When people think about winter falls, they picture icy sidewalks, snowy driveways, and bad weather outside the house.

-They happen at home.
+But many serious falls happen at home.

 This surprises a lot of people.
 Outside feels more dangerous, so we prepare.
 We salt.
 We shovel.
 We slow down and pay attention.